LesFerch/RightClickTools/README.md

 This opens **Cmd** or **PowerShell**, with Administrator privileges, in the selected location, using Console Host.

-For administrator users, the window will open with no UAC prompt and you will still be working within your user profile.
+Administrator users, with the privilege elevation task installed, will not see a UAC prompt.
+Otherwise a UAC prompt will appear for both Standard and Administrator users (unless UAC is disdabled).

-For standard users, there will be a UAC prompt and you will be working within the profile of the account used at the UAC prompt.
+Administrator users will be working within their own user profile.
+Standard users will be working within the profile of the account used at the UAC prompt.

 The enhancements and issues noted above for the regular **PowerShell Here** window also apply when running as Administrator.